ImtaeZ/PDF-Merger/README.md

 This is another easy Python project in my "EASY AUTOMATION PYTHON PROJECTS SERIE"

 # What does it do
-As in the name it combined all pdf into 1
+As in the name it combined all pdf into one

 # How to use it
 First install PyPDF2 ->